Update on works – October 2021

 We apologise for any disruption this may cause.
 If you have any questions, please do not hesitate to contact us at the details below.

 We will need to build a permanent shaft and headhouse at our site at Kings Avenue, in order to drive a tunnel boring machine to our reception site at Wimbledon.
 The site will also need to receive a tunnel boring machine from our existing substation site at New Cross.
 Excavated material would also be removed at this site.

 Our site on Kings Avenue is located at the junction of Kings Avenue and Acre Lane.

 We are building the tunnels and shafts under our permitted development rights, which means we do not need planning permission for the entire project.

 There are points along the tunnel route where we need to build headhouses to cover the shafts.
 Headhouses are required for ventilation and as a permanent point of access for the tunnel once it is built.
-We are seeking planning permission for these where they are not on our operational land, including at our site on Kings Avenue.
+We have secured planning permission for the headhouse from the London Borough of Lambeth.

-The submission of our planning application follows a series of public information events we held at various locations across our route earlier this year, where members of the public found out more about our works and the wider project and gave us some helpful feedback.
+The granting of our planning application follows a series of public information events we held at various locations across our route earlier this year, where members of the public found out more about our works and the wider project and gave us some helpful feedback.
 This was followed by a public information event, which we held in January 2020, ahead of the construction phase starting in March 2020.